Last modified: July 07, 2024

 Culling

-Culling involves removing objects or parts of objects that are not visible or relevant to the current view.
-This technique can enhance rendering performance by reducing the amount of geometry to process.
+Culling is a technique used in computer graphics to enhance rendering performance by removing objects or parts of objects that are not visible or relevant to the current view.
+By reducing the amount of geometry that needs to be processed and rendered, culling helps in maintaining high performance and efficient resource usage.

-For instance, to cull objects outside the viewing frustum:
+Below is a simple example demonstrating how to use vtkFrustumCuller to cull objects that are outside the viewing frustum:

 frustumCuller = vtk.vtkFrustumCuller()